Somayeh-Kargosha/portfolio/README.md

 6. Open a pull request in the main repository.

 Please ensure that your contributions adhere to the project's coding conventions and follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

-## License

-The project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for personal or commercial projects.